Ernyoke/bsky-aws-blogs/bsky-aws-blogs-lambda/README.md

-# bsky-aws-community-builder-blogposts-lambda 🦋
+# bsky-aws-blogs 🦋

-This is a Lambda Function which querries the Forem (DEV.to) on a schedule.
+This is a Lambda Function which querries the aws.amazon.com/blogs API on a schedule.
 If there are new blog posts, re-shares them on BlueSky.

 ## How to use